Sony's Project Leonardo is a PS5 accessibility-oriented controller

-(Pocket-lint) - Sony has announced a customisable PlayStation 5 controller that is designed to make it easier for people with accessibility needs to play games.
+Sony has announced a customisable PlayStation 5 controller that is designed to make it easier for people with accessibility needs to play games.

 Dubbed Project Leonardo, the new controller kit was announced by Sony during the CES 2023 event in Las Vegas alongside a post to the PlayStation blog.
 There, we learn that the controller kit will work out of the box, but can also be heavily customised to ensure that it needs everyone's needs.
 Sony says that it wants everyone to people to be able to play more easily and more comfortably as a result of this release.